ricardorompar/hcp-terraform-demo-azure/README.md

 This demo creates a variable set with the credentials needed to log in to your Azure account.
 This variable set will later be used to deploy all the required resources for the Hashicat app.

-For creating the modules in the private registry you will need these modules in GitHub like [this](https://github.com/tf-demos).
-Reach out to me to request access to the org.
+For creating the modules in the private registry you will need the predefined modules in GitHub like [this](https://github.com/tf-demos).
+Reach out to me to request access to the org so that you can access.

 > ⚠️ Note: the Terraform files in the `config-hcp-terraform` will create an organization in HCP Terraform created `unique-demo-org` by default.
 > If you wish to change that name you can do so in the [`variables.tf`](./config-hcp-terraform/variables.tf) file.